Stochastic Momentum Index Technical Analysis Signals

 Created by William Blau.

-Stochastic Momentum Index, SMI indicator is an adaptation of the classic Stochastic Oscillator Trading Indicator indicator that smoothes out the stochastic oscillations.
+Stochastic Momentum Index, SMI indicator is an adaptation of the classic Stochastic Oscillator Trading Indicator that smothens the stochastics oscillations.

 Construction of SMI Indicator

-This trading indicator is calculated by comparing the currency price relative to the average of an n number of price periods.
+This trading indicator is calculated by comparing the price compared to the average/mean of an n number of price periods.

 Then instead of plotting these values directly, smoothing using an Exponential Moving Average is applied and then the values drawn to form the SMI.

-When the closing price is greater than the average of the range, the SMI will move upwards.
+When the closing price is higher than the average/mean of the range, the SMI will move upwards.

-When the closing price is less than the average of the range, the SMI will move downwards.
+When the closing price is less than the average/mean of the range, the SMI will move downwards.

-This oscillator ranges between the values of +100 and -100, this trading indicator is also less prone to fake outs compared to the stochastic oscillator technical indicator.
+This oscillator ranges between the values of +100 and -100, this trading indicator is also less prone to fake outs compared and analyzed to the stochastic oscillator technical indicator.

 Technical Analysis & How to Generate Signals